Gone are the days of free camping…or are they?

 Have some furry friends and want to bring them camping with you?
 Great!
 Once you’ve determined that your free campsite allows dogs, here are some basic supplies to bring:

 - A cable and stake, to secure your dog if necessary

 - Poop bags to clean up after your pet

 Note: We don’t have pets ourselves, so we aren’t experts on this topic.
-Read this article of essential tips for camping with dogs by Wide Open Pets for more information!
+We encourage you to find pet-friendly blogs for more information on this topic!

 What Are My Options For Sleeping?